Reidruss/LEGO-SPM/README.md

 ## Setup

 1.  **Arduino:**
-    *   Connect the flex sensor to the Arduino R4 through.
+    *   Connect the flex sensor to the Arduino R4.
+A screenshot is given below of the wiring setup for the flex sensor.
     *   Upload an Arduino sketch that reads the sensor value and writes it to the serial port.
 The Go script will scan ports on macOs, Linux, and Windows.
 <img width="864" height="540" alt="Screenshot from 2025-12-03 16-19-41" src="https://github.com/user-attachments/assets/f5307260-8c9a-4884-b9b7-5408a4052ddc" />